ashtonmeuser/godot-wasm/README.md

 A Godot addon allowing for loading and interacting with [WebAssembly (Wasm)](https://webassembly.org) modules from GDScript.
 Note that this project is still in development.

-This [GDNative](https://docs.godotengine.org/en/stable/tutorials/scripting/gdnative/what_is_gdnative.html) addon uses [Wasmer](https://wasmer.io) as the WebAssembly runtime.
+Godot Wasm can be used either as a [GDNative](https://docs.godotengine.org/en/stable/tutorials/scripting/gdnative/what_is_gdnative.html) addon or Godot module.
+It uses [Wasmer](https://wasmer.io) as the WebAssembly runtime.

 ## Installation

+Godot Wasm supports installation via addon or module.
+Installing as an addon is far faster and simpler and requires merely including the asset in your Godot project while installing the module requires recompilation of the Godot engine.
+Note that exporting to web/HTML5 is only supported for modules (see [#15](https://github.com/ashtonmeuser/godot-wasm/issues/15)).

+### Addon

 Installation in a Godot project involves simply downloading and installing a zip file from Godot's UI.
 Recompilation of the engine is *not* required.